torvalds/linux/Documentation/linux_tv/media/v4l/hist-v4l2.rst

    transmitted only on the first field.
 The comment that both ``count`` values will usually be equal is misleading and pointless and has been removed.
 This change *breaks compatibility* with earlier versions:
-   Drivers may return EINVAL, applications may not function correctly.
+   Drivers may return ``EINVAL``, applications may not function correctly.

 3. Drivers are again permitted to return negative (unknown) start values as proposed earlier.
 Why this feature was dropped is unclear.
 This change may *break compatibility* with applications depending on the start values being positive.
 The use of ``EBUSY`` and ``EINVAL`` error codes with the :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl was clarified.
-The EBUSY error code was finally documented, and the ``reserved2`` field which was previously mentioned only in the ``videodev.h`` header file.
+The ``EBUSY`` error code was finally documented, and the ``reserved2`` field which was previously mentioned only in the ``videodev.h`` header file.